 Potential for big, bold impact — Organization has clear potential to make a measurable impact for the beneficiary population.
 Additionally, organization either has potential to affect systemic change (for example, policy change, societal change or influence in the field) or demonstrates potential to grow and replicate its impact.

-Alignment with our community goals — Organization has clear potential to deliver measurable outcomes that help North Texas address a key gap in its efforts to reach the our 10-year community goals in the areas of Education, Income and Health.
+Alignment with our community goals — Organization has clear potential to deliver measurable outcomes that help United Way to reach our 10-year community goals in the areas of Education, Income and Health.

 Sound business model — Organization has clear and compelling mission and objectives.
 Additionally, organization has well-thought out approaches to program development and delivery, measuring success, raising money, operational and financial plan, and other key factors that are critical to sustaining success.